ECONOMIC REVIEW

 The Road Ahead

 In the current decade (2020-29), the Indian electricity sector is likely to witness a major transformation with respect to demand growth, energy mix and market operations.
-India wants to ensure that everyone has reliable access to sufficient electricity at all times, while also accelerating the clean energy transition by lowering its reliance on dirty fossil fuels and moving towards more environment friendly, renewable sources of energy.
+India wants to ensure that everyone has reliable access to sufficient electricity at all times, while also accelerating the clean energy transition by lowering its reliance on dirty fossil fuels and moving toward more environmentally friendly, renewable sources of energy.
 Future investments will benefit from strong demand fundamentals, policy support and increasing government focus on infrastructure.

-The Government of India is preparing a ‘rent a roof policy for supporting its target of generating 40 GW of power through solar rooftop projects by 2022.
+The Government of India is preparing a rent a roof policy for supporting its target of generating 40 GW of power through solar rooftop projects by 2022.
 It also plans to set up 21 new nuclear power reactors with a total installed capacity of 15,700 MW by 2031.

 The Central Electricity Authority (CEA) estimates Indias power requirement to grow to reach 817 GW by 2030.
 Also, by 2029-30, CEA estimates that the share of renewable energy generation would increase from 18% to 44%, while that of thermal energy is expected to reduce from 78% to 52%.